AjjMC/ajjgui/README.md

 /give @p minecraft:barrier[minecraft:custom_data={ajjgui:{widget:"button",exit:1b}},minecraft:custom_name={text:"Exit",italic:0b},minecraft:rarity=common]
 ```

+> [!IMPORTANT]
+> When this functionality is used in block entity GUIs, it causes the block above to be removed.

 ## Porting GUIs to Players

 Compiled GUIs can create copies for specific players. ``/function ajjgui:__port {player:<player_uuid>,id:<gui_id>}`` ports the nearest GUI to a player, to be accessed using ``/function ajjgui:__open {player:<player_uuid>,id:<gui_id>}``.
 Both commands receive two macro arguments: a player UUID "player", as an Int array, and a GUI ID "id", different for each GUI of the same player.
 The UUID of the executing player is instead used with ``/function ajjgui:__portself {id:<gui_id>}`` and ``/function ajjgui:__openself {id:<gui_id>}``, which only require a GUI ID.